GeaucefStone/Secular_Democratic_Republic/contents/constitution.md

 Upon the foundation of literacy and numeracy, the education system shall instill:

-1. **Civic Literacy:** A comprehensive understanding of this Constitution, the structure of government, history, and the rights and responsibilities of citizenship.
+1. **Civic Literacy:** A comprehensive understanding of this Constitution, the structure of government, and the historical successes and failures of governance that inform its design; including the rights and responsibilities of citizenship.
 2. **Critical Media and Digital Literacy:** Mandatory instruction, developed in consultation with the Scientific and Historian Branches, in:
 - Identifying logical fallacies, cognitive biases, and rhetorical manipulation.
 - Analyzing sources for credibility, bias, and evidence.